If you’re looking to amp up your website and gain more visibility on search engines, there are things you can do to up your game.

-As I’m sure you can imagine, a title tag is the part of the HTML that identifies the title of the page.
-On the Search Engine Results Pages (SERPs) it’ll appear as the headline for each result.
+As you can imagine, a title tag is the HTML part that identifies the page’s title.
+On the Search Engine Results Pages (SERPs), it’ll appear as the headline for each result.
 In terms of social sharing and usability, title tags are imperative.
-Without them, the search engine will have a difficult time understanding what your page is about, and that could cost you.
+Without them, the search engine will have difficulty understanding what your page is about, which could cost you.

-Keyword stuffing (which results in bad user experience) can run your website into the ground.
-Some people try to outsmart the search engines by adding different variations of the same keyword, but search engines understand keyword variants, and this will get you docked as well.
-Unless each and every page on your website has a unique title tag, Google will consider it as duplicated content.
+Keyword stuffing (which results in a bad user experience) can run your website into the ground.
+Some people try to outsmart the search engines by adding different variations of the same keyword, but search engines understand keyword variants, which will get you docked as well.
+Unless every page on your website has a unique title tag, Google will consider it duplicated content.

 A good example of a title tag would be Commercial Roofing in Denver, CO | Exterior Experts.

-H1 tags are considered as “second title tags” and are the item on the page that holds the most weight.
+H1 tags are considered “second title tags” and are the items on the page with the most weight.
 Considered by Google to be a second relevancy signal, the H1 on each of your web pages should be distinct.

 Here is an example of a clear and concise H1 from Exterior Experts’ Residential Roofing page.

-Please keep in mind that, although Google states that you can use as many H1s as you like, research shows that they still put a lot of emphasis on the first H1.
-Finally, to give yourself as much power as possible, we recommend using a core keyword within the H1 to help structure your page and provide information about the topic of the page.
+Please remember that although Google states that you can use as many H1s as you like, research shows that they still emphasize the first H1.
+Finally, to give yourself as much power as possible, we recommend using a core keyword within the H1 to help structure your page and provide information about the page’s topic.

-The content on your website should supply the right information to the right audience, using targeted keywords.
-To do so, you have to start by identifying what you think your audience needs and then consider personal habits, preferences, demographics, and statistics.
+The content on your website should supply the right information to the right audience using targeted keywords.
+You must identify your audience’s needs and consider personal habits, preferences, demographics, and statistics to do so.
 Your relevant keywords should be related to your expertise, products and services, and the audience’s search intent.

 If you’re having trouble coming up with topics for on-page content, identify what it is exactly that your audience demands to learn from you.
-Once you have that and start writing your content, keep these things in mind.
-Your content should be readable because this can affect user behavior signals, such as time on page, which can impact rankings.
-This means that, if your content proves difficult to comprehend, your visitors are likely to click away from the current page.
+Remember these things once you have that and start writing your content.
+Your content should be readable because this can affect user behavior signals, such as time on the page, which can impact rankings.
+If your content proves difficult to comprehend, your visitors will likely click away from the current page.

-Just make sure that you keep clarity, organization, simplicity, and logic in mind when composing content for your website.
-The easier it is to understand to a wider audience, the longer users will stay on your page, which equates to better rankings.
+Just keep clarity, organization, simplicity, and logic in mind when composing content for your website.
+The easier it is to understand a wider audience, the longer users stay on your page, equating to better rankings.

 Last on our list is the URL.
-Unbeknownst to many people, URLs are actually a very important aspect of SEO, because they reflect the category hierarchy of the website.
+Unbeknownst to many people, URLs are a very important aspect of SEO because they reflect the category hierarchy of the website.
 If you want to create an SEO-friendly URL, follow these tips:

 - Try not to include any numbers.
-If you need to clearly separate words, you can use dashes.
+If you need to separate words clearly, you can use dashes.

 - A person should be able to have an idea of what your website is about just by reading your URL.
 It should be an accurate representation of what your website is about.

 - Steer clear from uppercase letters.
-Using them can confuse the search engine and may even cause multiple duplicate pages.
+Using them can confuse the search engine and cause multiple duplicate pages.

-- For example, myexteriorexperts.com/Blog and myexteriorexperts.com/blog might be seen as two distinct URLs, which might create issues with duplicate content.
+- For example, myexteriorexperts.com/Blog and myexteriorexperts.com/blog might be seen as two distinct URLs, creating duplicate content issues.

-SEO requires putting in a lot of time and effort but once you start seeing results, it makes you want to try harder.
-If you follow these tips, you can give your website a fair chance to get to the top of the SERP.
+SEO requires putting in a lot of time and effort, but once you start seeing results, it makes you want to try harder.
+Following these tips can give your website a fair chance to get to the top of the SERP.
 Good luck!